-- 9.3 Markets in Financial Instruments Directive: The Council has opted up to professional client status with its providers of financial services, including advisers, banks, brokers and fund managers, allowing it access to a greater range of services but with the greater regulatory protections afforded to individuals and small companies.
-Given the size and range of the Council's treasury management activities, the Executive Head of Finance believes this to be the most appropriate status. - 9.4 Investment Training: The needs of the Council's treasury management staff for training in investment management are assessed on a continuous basis, discussed as part of the staff appraisal process and reviewed as the responsibilities of individual members of staff change.
+- 8.3 Markets in Financial Instruments Directive: The Council has opted up to professional client status with its providers of financial services, including advisers, banks, brokers and fund managers, allowing it access to a greater range of services but with the greater regulatory protections afforded to individuals and small companies.
+Given the size and range of the Council's treasury management activities, the Executive Head of Finance believes this to be the most appropriate status. - 8.4 Investment Training: The investment training needs of the Council's treasury management staff are assessed on a continuous basis, discussed as part of the staff development reviews and reviewed as the responsibilities of individual members of staff change.

-Staff regularly attend training courses, seminars and conferences provided by Arlingclose and CIPFA.

-- 9.5 Investment Advisers: The Council jointly tendered the treasury management service together with three other District Councils located within the Hampshire area, and appointed Arlingclose Limited for a further 3 year contract in April 2016.
+- Staff regularly attend training courses, seminars and conferences provided by Arlingclose and CIPFA. - 8.5 Investment Advisers: The Council jointly tendered the treasury management service together with three other District Councils located within the Hampshire area, and appointed Arlingclose Limited for a further 3 years contract in April 2016.
+A contract extension was granted until April 2020.
 This contract enables the Council to receive specific advice on investment, debt and capital finance issues.
-The quality of this service will be reviewed on an ongoing basis as part of the process of monitoring the Council's investment portfolio. - 9.6 Financial Implications Investments: The budget for investment income in 2019/20 is £1.36 million (gross of borrowing interest), based on an average investment portfolio of £28.5 million at interest rates ranging from 0.47% liquid MMF and other short-term investments to 7.43% on the highest yielding long-term pooled property investment fund.
-Performance of investments against budget will be reviewed on an ongoing basis and as part of our quarterly budget monitoring process. - 9.7 Financial Implications - Borrowing: The budget for interest costs in relation to borrowing in 2019/20 is £1.0m (not including IFRIC 4 lease accounting interest).
-It is determined using estimated short-term interest rates.
-The Council's actual borrowing at the end of 2019/20 is estimated to be in the region of £121.6m - 9.8 Other Options Considered: The CIPFA Code do not prescribe any particular treasury management strategy for local authorities to adopt.
+The quality of this service will be reviewed on an ongoing basis as part of the process of monitoring the Council's investment portfolio. - 8.6 Financial Implications Investments: The budget for investment income in 2020/21 is £1.6 million (gross of borrowing interest), based on an average investment portfolio of £25 million at interest rates ranging from 0.35% liquid MMF and other short-term investments to 10.63% on the highest yielding long-term pooled investment fund.
+Performance of investments against budget will be reviewed on an ongoing basis and as part of our quarterly budget monitoring process. - 8.7 Financial Implications Borrowing: The budget for interest costs in relation to borrowing in 2020/21 is £1.37m (not including IFRIC 4 lease accounting interest).
+It is determined using the current average rate of interest on borrowing incurred for 2019/20.
+The Council's actual borrowing at the end of 2020/21 is estimated to be in the region of £154.1m - 8.8 Other Options Considered: The CIPFA Code do not prescribe any particular treasury management strategy for local authorities to adopt.
 The Executive Head of Finance continues to believe that the above strategy represents an appropriate balance between risk management and cost effectiveness.
 Some alternative strategies, with their financial and risk management implications, are listed below.